AlternativeInvesting.com

 Updated April 2026.
 Our editorial process compares access, fees, liquidity, downside, and investor fit before any outbound platform link appears on the page.

-Republic is more useful if you want a broader private-investing menu, while Wefunder is more focused for investors who specifically want startup crowdfunding exposure.
+Republic is more useful if you want broader private-investing optionality beyond startups.
+Wefunder is usually the cleaner fit if you specifically want startup crowdfunding and plan to diversify across many venture-style bets.

 FactorRepublicWefunder